Case 2 - Don't flap!

 It demonstrates the aortic arch and descending aorta.
 The innominate and subclavian arteries are seen to branch off the aortic arch.

-Note: POCUS is not sensitive enough to exclude thoracic aortic dissection and a CT aortic angiogram must be obtained.
-However it can help rule in the diagnosis and facilitate early BP control and specialty consultation.
+Note: POCUS is not sensitive enough to exclude Type B thoracic aortic dissection and a CT aortic angiogram must be obtained.
+However, it can help rule in the diagnosis and facilitate early BP control and speciality consultation.

 • Parasternal long axis (PLAX) - the descending aorta is seen just deep to the LA.
 The aortic root can also be measured in this view (>4cm is abnormal)